Adds a database user, database role, Windows login, or Windows group to a database role in the current database.

 0 (success) or 1 (failure)

 A member added to a role by using sp_addrolemember inherits the permissions of the role.
-If the new member is a Windows-level principal without a corresponding database user, a database user will be created.
+If the new member is a Windows-level principal without a corresponding database user, a database user will be created but may not be fully mapped to the login.
+Always check that the login exists and has access to the database.

 A role cannot include itself as a member.
 Such "circular" definitions are not valid, even when membership is only indirectly implied by one or more intermediate memberships.

-sp_addrolemember cannot add a fixed database role, fixed server role, or dbo to a role.
-Prior to SQL Server Serivce Pack 1, sp_addrolemember cannot be executed in a user-defined transaction.
+sp_addrolemember cannot add a fixed database role, fixed server role, or dbo to a role. sp_addrolemember cannot be executed within a user-defined transaction.

 Only use sp_addrolemember to add a member to a database role.
 To add a member to a server role, use sp_addsrvrolemember (Transact-SQL).

-Adding members to flexible database roles requires one of the following:
+Adding members to database user-defined roles requires one of the following:

-- Membership in the db_owner fixed database role.
+Membership in the db_securityadmin or db_owner fixed database role.

 Adding members to fixed database roles requires membership in the db_owner fixed database role.